Skip to content

 The Cost

 The MAST translation method is being requested by national church leaders around the world.
-Launching a Bible translation using MAST takes only $19,500.
+Launching a Church Owned Bible Translation using MAST takes only $19,500.
 Will you help get the Bible to an unreached language group sooner rather than later?
 How about supporting a team of national Bible translators using the MAST method to translate the Bible into their heart language?

 The Results